 The Society has been in existence since 1986.
 The Beefmaster breed is designed to provide profitable genetics to the beef producer in Southern Africa.
 The famous Tom Lasater was quoted in saying “Cattle Breeding is a Relatively Simple Endevour – the Only Difficult Thing is to Keep it Simple”

 Probably the fastest growing breed in South Africa today with a very large herd average herd size.
 Beefmaster is known for:

 Scan the QR CODE with your mobile phone if you are browsing on a computer.

 Beefmaster is a synthetic breed that is genetically composed of ± 50% Brahman, 25% Hereford and 25% Shorthorn blood.
 This was achieved after years of selective breeding, careful experiments and vicious culling of unwanted animals.

-Throughout the history of the Beefmaster breed the main objective was meat production.
-The best cattle produce the most high quality meat at the lowest cost, which means more profit.
+Throughout the history of the Beefmaster breed the main objective was profitable meat production.
+The best cattle produce the highest quality meat at the lowest cost, which means more profit.
 The breeding and management program that is followed is based on nature’s oldest law: ‘Survival of the fittest.’
 Upon selection six characteristics are required.
 The required economically important traits are: fertility, temperament, weight, conformation, hardiness and milk production.